 Stephanie Fletcher, CPA, CMA

 Stephanie has been involved in IPAC Consulting since its inception and is actively involved in business development and project management.
 She graduated from the University of Waterloo with an honours degree in Financial Management, and went on to obtain her Certified Management Accountant designation.
 Stephanie has always had a love for business and has a background in public accounting.
-As part of the leadership team at IPAC Consulting, she plays a large role in the management of day-to-day activities as well as strategic planning.
+With her education and experience, Stephanie contributes financial and operational expertise in the development and implementation of IPAC Consulting’s business practices.

 INFECTIOUS DISEASE PHYSICIANS